 With the buying process in the hands of the consumer, customers are becoming more reliant on customer reviews to influence their decision.
 They consider genuine, unfiltered experiences shared by anonymous peers online more trustworthy than biased information provided by the business itself.

 In summary, more online reviews lead to more clients.
 And more clients lead to more billable hours.
-And more billable hours leads to you making partner, my friend.

 Important Tips for Review Monitoring & Management